peterhry/peterhrynkow.com/_drafts/component-api.md

-Much has been written about how to _implement_ components — how to build feature X using technology Y — but less has been written about component API design.
+Much has been written about how to _implement_ components on the web— how to build feature X using technology Y — but considerably less has been written about component API design.

-Component API design transcends technology.
-In many cases, you can design the API for a component before selecting a technology.
+Component API design largely transcends technology.
+In many cases, you can design the API for a component before selecting a technology to implement it.

 ### Component API Characteristics

 #### Encapsulation
-Does the component expose its implementation details or have hidden dependencies?
+Does the component hide its implementation details or expose them in some way?

+Does the component have external dependencies that are not bundled with the component?

 #### Flexibility
 Can the component be reused in different ways and in different places?

 Can the theme be customized?

+Does the component support dependency injection?

-Flexibility makes a component more powerful but often comes at the cost of complexity.
+Flexibility makes a component more powerful but often comes at the cost of additional complexity.

 #### Simplicity